- Information for EU citizens

 The negotiations between the UK and the EU started in May 2017.
 The European Commission negotiated on behalf of the EU.
 The negotiations were completed on 14 November 2018, when the EU and the UK chief negotiators have reached an agreement on the draft Withdrawal Agreement and on the Outline of the Political Declaration on the framework for the future relationship between the UK and the EU.
 The agreed documents were approved by the UK Government on 14 November 2018.
 Based on the Outline, the full text of the Political declaration on the future EU-UK relationship was prepared involving Member States and at the same tame negotiating with the UK.
 On 25 November 2018 the extraordinary European Council endorsed the Withdrawal Agreement and approved the Political declaration, which sets out the framework of EU-UK future relationship.

-The Withdrawal Agreement has to be ratified by the British parliament and by the European Parliament and the Council.
-After the Withdrawal Agreement will come into force, a transitional period will begin.
+The Withdrawal Agreement has to be ratified by the British parliament and by the European Parliament.
+The Withdrawal Agreement comes into force, a transitional period will begin.
 The transitional period will end on 31 December 2020.
-This period will allow delaying the outcomes until the withdrawal date.
-Until the end of the UK's process of withdrawal from the EU, the UK enjoys the same rights and obligations as if it remained an EU member state.
+Until the actual withdrawal date of the UK from the EU, the UK is a full-fledged member of the EU and enjoys the same rights and obligations as other member states.